Policy Number: II.13

 Copyright Compliance and Intellectual Property

 Faculty are expected to understand and adhere to the standards outlined in the Copyright Compliance: Use of Copyrighted Materials, Guidelines for Copyright Compliance at Athens State University and the Intellectual Property: Ownership of Created Works policies.

 While courses are in session, faculty members teaching fully online distance learning courses are normally expected to respond to student e-mails in a timely manner.
 Refer to the Faculty Expectations Policy for more information.

 The viability of distance learning programs is included in the University’s planning process.
 Distance learning is planned to meet the University’s mission, strategic initiatives, goals and objectives, and is consistent with the University’s long-range plan.
 Distance learning is designed and evaluated according to the same guidelines used for traditional programs.
 The effectiveness of distance learning is assessed as discussed in this document.
 Finally, the results of the assessment are used to make appropriate changes to the program and the University’s long- range plan.

 Advertising, recruiting, and admissions information adequately and accurately represents current distance learning courses, requirements, and services available to students.
 Athens State University advertises all courses each semester both online and in print.

-Student Services for DL Students
+Student Services for Distance Learning Students

 Departments offering various student and academic services to traditional students must ensure that there is an equivalent method of offering the same services to distance learning students.
 Both traditional and distance learning students should have access to the same processes and procedures required for student functions such as applying for admission, registering for classes, checking course availability, accessing financial aid, accessing counseling services, accessing academic advising, etc.